Last updated on August 3, 2022

 2. Summer Magic 1994 Forest

 Forests are normally as common as any other basic land in a set, except when it comes to Summer Magic.
-These Forests will run you anywhere from $350 to $450.
+These Forests will normally run you between $300 and $450, if you can get your hands on them that is.

 After Revised’s print run, Wizards realized that there were… problems.
 Some cards were washed out, there was a fair amount of satanic imagery going on, Hurricane was famously printed as green instead of blue, and Serendib Efreet had the completely wrong art.
 To fix this, WotC decided that they’d do an additional run that summer, code named “Edgar.”